 Giving choices doesn’t have to mean we abdicate our responsibility or authority.
 Instead, we simply share control in areas where both options will help them learn and grow.

 This doesn’t mean the choice is meaningless.
 No, these are real choices.
 But the key is that we’ve thought through both options and know that both would be good for the students and the class.
 We don’t let students choose when we know one choice is clearly a detrimental one.

-In this way, we get students involved and help them be more responsible for their own learning (something we talk a lot about in our new course Beyond Classroom Management: Create a culture of respect, responsibility & engagement).
+In this way, we get students involved and help them be more responsible for their own learning (something we talk a lot about in our new course the All-New Classroom Management 101).
 As they feel more in control, they’re also more likely to follow our instructions during times where we can’t give a choice but instead must tell them exactly what to do.

 As Teaching with Love and Logic puts it, “Teachers gain the cooperation they need when they give away the control they don’t need.”

 So let’s get super practical.
 What does this actually look like?
 What choices might we give in our classrooms?

 Well, that’s totally going to depend on you, your teaching style, the ages of your students, what you teach, and a million other factors.
 So, while I’m about to give you a list of student choice ideas, please realize that these are just that – ideas.
 Some of them would never work with your students.
 Others may be perfect.
 The point isn’t to implement them all but to pick out a few that might work for you – and to spark your own creativity to imagine other ways in which you could share control.